-Seven students from The Ohio State University have been awarded the prestigious Benjamin A. Gilman International Scholarship, sponsored by the U.S. Department of State, to participate in a study abroad or international internship program during the summer 2013 academic term.
-The scholarship program is administered by the Institute of International Education (IIE).
+Stewart is one of two students from Ohio State awarded the prestigious Benjamin A. Gilman International Scholarship, sponsored by the U.S. Department of State, to participate in a study abroad or international internship program.
+Gilman Scholars receive up to $5,000 to apply towards their study abroad program or internship costs.